peh/bamboohr-slack-bot/README.md

 * a slack developer account
 * a slack app that supports bots and slack commands

-## Installation
+## Usage

-The easiest way is to use docker

-TBD
+See [the docker repo](https://github.com/peh/bamboohr-slack-bot-deploy) to get information how to deploy the app with docker.

 ## Usage